rmartin16/qbittorrent-api/README.md

 class LoginFailed(APIError):
     pass

-# connection errors that aren't HTTP errors
+# connection errors that aren't HTTP errors...like an SSL error or a timeout
 class APIConnectionError(APIError):
     pass